RocketChat/docs-old/guides/administration/admin-panel/info.md

 The deployment info card shows information related to your server deployment.

-* **Version**: The current version of your RocketChat server.
+* **Version**: The current version of your Rocket.Chat server.
 This can be different from the latest version if not updated.
 * **Deployment ID**: Your server's deployment ID.
 * **Apps Engine Version**: The version of Apps engine.
 Can be different from the latest if not updated.
 * **Node Version**: The Node.js version your server is running on.